Activity 5: Manual dexterity

 The descriptors that relate to Activity 5 are -

-- Cannot single-handedly use a suitable keyboard or mouse.
+(d) Cannot use a suitable keyboard or mouse single-handedly.
 9 points

 See also section 3.2.6 of the DWP’s Work Capability Assessment handbook: for healthcare professionals.